CerebusOSS/pycbsdk/README.md

 * This library takes exclusive control over the UDP socket on port 51002 and thus cannot be used with Central, nor any other instance of `pycbsdk`.
 You only get one instance of `pycbsdk` _or_ Central per machine.
   * [CereLink](https://github.com/CerebusOSS/CereLink)'s cerebus.cbpy uses shared memory and therefore can work in parallel to Central or other cbpy instances.
-* The API is still very sparse and limited in functionality.
+* The API is sparse but is filling out over time.
+Use the issue tracker to make requests for features that you need.
-* For now, Python still has the GIL.
+* For now, our dependencies are not compatible with NoGIL Python 3.13.
 This means that despite using threading, if your callback functions are slow and hold up the PacketHandlerThread, this could hold up datagram retrieval and ultimately cause packets to be dropped.
-  * Callbacks may enqueue the data for a longer-running `multiprocessing` process to handle.
-  * Switch to [No GIL Python](https://peps.python.org/pep-0703/) as soon as it is available.
-  * Use pycbsdk to prototype an application in a language that uses real parallelism.
+* Socket configuration is still finicky and platform-specific.
+On Windows you might need to supply the address of the local adapter pycbsdk is binding (e.g., `--client-addr 192.168.137.198`), but on MacOS you must bind `INADDR_ANY`, or `--client-addr 0.0.0.0`, which is the default in most cases and can be omitted.